 Since the start of 2010, data on local market private rental properties has been regularly collected from web and classified adverts (including managed properties).
+It is now being provided by local IT company, Cortex Technologies Limited, who have developed an IT system to collect the data automatically, providing greater coverage and enabling the number of full time equivalents within the Data & Analysis team to be reduced.

-The breakdown of average purchase and rental prices of properties by type and number of bedrooms is shown in Figures 3.1.1 and 3.1.2 (see page 4) for 2011 to 2015.
+The breakdown of average purchase and rental prices of properties by type and number of bedrooms is shown in Figures 3.1.1 and 3.1.2 (see page 4) for 2013 to 2017.
 Each shows the average prices of the component categories which, when combined with information on the island's property stock, are used to calculate average, mix adjusted rental and property purchase prices (see the Quarterly Residential Property Prices Bulletin for more detail on purchase prices).